jpnt/linux-kernel-config/NOTES.md

 * Use `lspci`, `lsusb`, or `lshw` to gather details like vendor, model, and bus type.

+* Use `lsipci -nk` to display kernel driver used by PCI device.

 * Look for files related to drivers or hardware within the `Documentation` directory of the kernel source.

 ---